- Money poured in to a waitress after she said she was denied a tip because she's gay

 - A news report indicated she had not been denied a tip, angering the online community

-- Her manager says the money is going to charity, as announced previously
+- Her manager says the money is going to charity, as they announced previously

 Facebook is on fire with hateful comments from people angered by the report.